EgosOwn/onionr/docs/onionr-draft.md

             ◦ Posts MUST be PGP signed, and MUST NOT use any encryption.
 ## Private Messages

     Private messages are messages that can have attached images.
 They MUST be encrypted via AES256-HMAC-SHA256 and PGP signed (signed before encryption) and time stamped to prevent replaying.
-A temporary RSA key for use in every message is exchanged every X many configured messages (or posts), for use in addition with PGP and the HMAC.
+A temporary EdDSA key for use in every message is exchanged every X many configured messages (or posts), for use in addition with PGP and the HMAC.
     When both peers are online messages SHOULD be dispatched directly between peers.
     All messages must be verified prior to being displayed.